ekaakurniawan/hppNeuroDock/README.md

-The goal of this project is to develop heterogenous parallel program to accelerate molecular docking.
+The goal of this project is to develop heterogenous parallel program to accelerate molecular docking simulation.
 Some features include;
 * [AutoDock 4](http://autodock.scripps.edu) implementation for semiempirical energy function.
 * Historical genetic algorithm for conformational search.
 * Python implementation using OpenCL as the accelerator.